ssha-org/ssha_web/content/awards/sharlin_award.md

 ## Allan Sharlin Memorial Book Award

-**Submission informaiton for the Allan Sharlin Memorial Book Award will be announced by May 15th.**
+**Submissions for the Allan Sharlin Memorial Book Award are NOW OPEN.**

 Books published in 2024 are eligible for consideration.
 Submissions with a postmark of July 15, 2025 will be accepted.
 Late entries will not be considered.
 Authors or publishers wishing to nominate a book should mail a book to each member of the award committee.
 Self-nominations are accepted.